Why alternative lending could be right for your business

 The variety of options in the alternative lending market actually make it possible to get a very suitable loan for your business.
 Some common options include:

-- Invoice financing: 64 percent of businesses are affected by late payments of more than two months.
+Invoice financing.
+Sixty-four percent of businesses are affected by late payments of more than two months.
 With invoice financing, a lender gives you that unpaid invoice money upfront, taking a cut of usually around three percent (plus an extra percentage fee for each week the client doesn’t pay the invoice).

 These three popular options, in addition to other alternative funding products like a merchant cash advance and peer-to-peer business lending, are worth examining and comparing.
 Just make sure to opt for the loan that not only makes the most sense financially, as some alternative loans can get expensive, but also will help take your business to where you hope to go.